NaveenGurram/naveengurram.github.io/_posts/2024-04-09-kafka-read-dataflow-with-schema-registry.md

 ---
-title: "Reading from Kafka in Bean streaming job with confluent schema registry"
+title: "Reading from Kafka in Beam streaming job with confluent schema registry"
 last_modified_at: 2024-04-09
 categories:
   - Beam